Quiescent Big Bang formation in $2+1$ dimensions: Energy estimates

 After some straightforward computations and applications of Lemma \ref{lem:near-coerc} to estimate Sobolev norms by energies, one sees that the commutator term satisfies

 Moreover, $\mathfrak{K}_\text{junk}$ can be bounded as follows.

-After applying the same steps as above to these error upper bounds, one sees that \eqref{eq:diff-en-khat-4} indeed only contributes negligible error terms to the right hand side of \eqref{eq:diff-en-khat}.
-The statement then follows upon integrating \eqref{eq:diff-en-khat} over $[t,t_0]$ and rearranging. \end{proof}
+After applying the same steps as above to these error upper bounds, one sees that the final term in \eqref{eq:diff-en-khat-4} indeed only contributes negligible error terms to the right hand side of \eqref{eq:diff-en-khat}.
+The statement then follows upon integrating \eqref{eq:diff-en-khat} over $[t,t_0]$ and rearranging.